sonatype/docker-nexus-iq-server/README.md

 If you would like to use this image as the basis for another image that adds additional packages, e.g. `git` for SCM integration, take note that different versions of the image provide different package managers:

+* Version 125 and newer provide `microdnf` as package manager.
 * Version 101 and newer provide `dnf` as package manager.
 * Version 100 and older provide `yum` as package manager.